w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

 This guide assumes you have already set-up a validator and would like to make it more resillient and protect against sybil attack or DDoS.
 It has same configuration of the [polkadot secure validator](https://github.com/w3f/polkadot-secure-validator).

 In this guide, we will walk you through how to configure a validator that sits inside a VPN.
-The validator only talks to the public facing nodes to isolate from the Internet and reduce the chance of your validator being hacked.
+The validator only talks to the public facing nodes to isolate it from the Internet and reduce the chance of your validator being hacked.

 ## VPN Installation & Configuration